gulam101/Student-Database/README.md

 # College-Student-Database
 Student database in VB

-What this project is about?

-In college we had to pretend that we were a company and had to design an application for a school that tracks their data about the students who are going on a school tripp.
+Description: In college we had to pretend that we were a company and had to design an application for a school that tracks their data about the students who are going on a school tripp.
 If a student was sick then they had to be informed by the applicaion on the database.
 If they were underaged then they need permission of the parents.

 Techology stack used: